Ecovie Logo

 Regulations and Standards

-Plumbing codes set the rules for handling wastewater.
+Plumbing codes and environmental regulations set the rules for treating wastewater, stormwater, and rainwater for non-potable use.
 The International Plumbing Code gives guidelines for building these systems.
-In many states, water used for flushing toilets must meet the NSF 350 standard, which makes sure the water is clear and does not smell.
+In many states, treated on-site water used for non-potable use must meet the NSF 350 standard, which makes sure the water is safe for use.

 Start Your Water Management Plan

-Managing water on-site means you depend less on city water and help the environment by reducing waste.
+Managing water on-site means you depend less on city water and help the environment by reducing discharge and runoff.
 If you want to know more about setting up these systems, we’re here to help.
 Our team offers solutions for commercial greywater recycling and storm water management.
 Contact us to talk about your next project.

 Image credit: // Shutterstock // WINDY2